bobo599/secure-website/README.md

 # secure-website
-content security plugin for GetSimple CMS
+secure headers and content security policy plugin for GetSimple CMS

 this plugin help to configure: